allegro/allegro.tech/_posts/2020-10-09-bigflow-a-python-framework-for-data-processing-on-gcp.md

 Installing a new library forces a Composer instance to restart.
 It not only takes time but sometimes fails what forces you to spawn a new Composer instance.
 Version clashes are common.
-You can have it on two levels: between dependencies of two of yours workflows (DAGs) and between your dependencies and Composer's implicit dependencies (which changes from version to version).
+You can have it on two levels: between dependencies of two of your workflows (DAGs) and between your dependencies and Composer's implicit dependencies (which changes from version to version).
 Managing Python dependencies on Composer's instance level is really tedious and can lead to *dependency hell*.